ar2pi/voting-application/README.md

           Node.js (latest version recommended)
           Redis server

-  **Installing Redis**:
+  **Installing Redis**
       For Windows
    1. Download Redis:
             Go to the Redis for Windows GitHub page.
             Download the latest .msi installer.

   2. Install Redis:
             Run the installer and follow the setup instructions.

   3. Start Redis:
              Open the command prompt and navigate to the Redis installation directory.
              Run the command:
                 ```bash